google/node-sec-roadmap/chapter-4/close_dependencies.md

 Many organizations use tools to manage a local replica.

+*  [npm Enterprise][] is a full-featured single-tenant implementation of the npm registry and website, created by npm, Inc.
+*  npm can be [configured to use a different registry][] by setting the `registry` npm configuration option.
+Once dependencies have been cached locally the first time, the `--offline` npm option will prevent fetching anything new from the network.
 *  [Artifactory][] is a language agnostic dependency manager that supports Node.
 *  [Sinopia][] is a Node specific repository server.
 *  [Verdaccio][] is fork of Sinopia.
-*  [Yarn][] is a package manager backed by the same `registry.npmjs` but which can be pointed at an [offline mirror][].
+*  [Yarn][] is a package manager backed by the same
+   <https://registry.npmjs.org> but which can be pointed at an
+   [offline mirror][].
 The offline mirror can have multiple tarballs per module to deal with architecture specific builds.
 Its `--offline` mode prevents falling back to central, though does not prevent network fetches by module scripts.

 Node's security working group has a [process][security-wg process] for managing vulnerabilities in third-party code.